Coastal Health

 REVERSIBLE!

-The ocean absorbs heat.
-As global temperatures increase, ocean water expands, contributing to sea level rise.
+Ocean water expands as it absorbs heat, contributing to sea level rise.
 This is called "thermal expansion."
 By cooling the planet, we can also reduce thermal expansion.
-Like air, the ocean is at different temperatures and levels all over the globe.
-Sea levels vary with geography and local and global conditions.
-Lowering carbon dioxide and other greenhouse gas emissions, moving away from oil and gas, and shifting to renewable energy will make the most difference for land and ocean alike.
-We need to work hard to chill out!
+Lowering carbon dioxide and other greenhouse gas emissions by shifting to renewable energy will make the most difference for land and ocean alike.

 Inundation